Port of Chehalis: History

+Beginnings, Chehalis Industrial Park

 A 1952 fire at a pharmaceutical company that was the largest employer in Chehalis led to the formation of a community group known as "Adventure in Cooperation".
-In addition to a fire at a wood shingle mill in 1953, and the continuation of job losses in the city in the mid-1950s due to a decline in timber production, the volunteer initiative formed the Chehalis Industrial Commission in 1956 which created the Chehalis Industrial Park (CIP).
+In addition to a fire at a wood shingle mill in 1953, and the continuation of job losses in the city in the mid-1950s due to a decline in timber production, the volunteer initiative formed the Chehalis Industrial Commission (CIC) in 1956 which created the Chehalis Industrial Park (CIP).
 The commission was formed after the Adventure in Cooperation volunteers, which included contributors from the local Boy Scouts troop, churches, garden clubs, schools, and businesses, undertook a resource-and-needs inventory of the city.
 Realizing the potential for an industrial area, shares were sold to approximately 1,000 people at $50 each.
 The money was used to purchase the first parcel, measuring 137 acre, officially creating the industrial zone.

 Goodyear Tire showed interest in the new park but required a rail line to connect the area to the local railroad hubs.
 A new 3,500 foot rail line, built by a group of local volunteers known as the "Gandy Dancers", was connected to the grounds in 1957, signally the beginnings of the park.
 Funds to construct the spur were raised by Chehalis residents, individually purchasing the 1,600 area-logged rail ties for $4 each.
 The $1.0 million Goodyear Tire plant opened in August 1957 and became the first tenant.

-The commission ran the park as a private port, undertaking responsibilities for purchasing additional land, managing the grounds, and recruiting businesses.
+The 18-member CIC ran the park as a private port, undertaking responsibilities for purchasing additional land, managing the grounds, and recruiting businesses.
+The commission, due in part to private financing, also had the authority to negotiate water rights and construct roads.
 An attempt to created a port district in the county failed in a public vote in 1960.
+In the 1970s, the CIC began coordinating with state and federal agencies to build a connection from the industrial park to Interstate 5 (I-5), known as the Labree Road interchange.

 A proposal was introduced in August 1976 to the commissioners of Lewis County outlining a county port district that would have connected to four other adjacent counties.
 Although there were positive estimations in regards to an increase in new jobs, and various statements of economic growth and regional cooperation and efficiency, the measure was considered dubious due to burdensome tax laws and zoning issues.
 Despite some approval from county department leaders, the commissioner board saw the need of a port as a "local issue".